May 25, 2016 8:00 am

 CEO at Cincinnati Airport

-“BLIP Systems provides us with valuable insights in queue times of the most important passenger processes at Amsterdam Airport Schiphol.
-These insights are used to continuously improve our performance together with our stakeholders.
-BLIP Systems has proved to be a reliable partner, with clear a understanding of our needs.”
+“BLIP Systems provides us with valuable insights in passenger processes.
+The insights are used to continuously improve our performance together with our stakeholders.
+BLIP Systems has proved to be a reliable partner, with a clear understanding of our needs.”

 Martijn Van Boxtel